devcrema/gitflow-for-github/README.md

 - wrap github CLI for gitflow
 - redefine gitflow for pull-request
     - automatically tagging on release and hotfix
     - when finish feature or release or hotfix then create pr instead of merge
+    - support master branch for github (main or master)

 ## how to install (in-progress)
 ```shell